istio/istio.io/_docs/setup/kubernetes/quick-start.md

 ### [IBM Cloud Container Service (IKS)](https://www.ibm.com/cloud/container-service)

-Kubernetes 1.9 is generallly available on IBM Cloud Container Service (IKS).
+Kubernetes 1.9 is generally available on IBM Cloud Container Service (IKS).

 At the time of writing it is not the default version, so to create a new lite cluster: